The Stefan problem and free targets of optimal Brownian martingale transport: Optimal stopping times and potential flows

 where for the last equality we applied the monotone convergence theorem to the Wiener measure on the path space as the monotone sequence $\chi_{E_n}$ can be extended to the path space.
 This completes the proof. \end{proof}

-The following is a standard fact, but, we provide its proof for the sake of exposition. \begin{corollary} Suppose $\mu$ is a bounded, compactly supported measure on $\R^d$ and that $\tau_1, \tau_2$ are stopping times with the given initial distribution $\mu$ and let $W_{\tau_i} \sim \nu_i$, $i=1,2$.
+The following is a standard fact, but we provide its proof for clarity. \begin{corollary} Suppose $\mu$ is a bounded, compactly supported measure on $\R^d$ and that $\tau_1, \tau_2$ are stopping times with the given initial distribution $W_0 \sim \mu$ and with the respective final distribution $W_{\tau_i} \sim \nu_i$, $i=1,2$.
 Then